The Children (Game of Thrones): Writing

 and A Dance with Dragons, chapters Daenerys I, Daenerys II, part of Tyrion I and Bran II.

 Filming

 "The Children" was directed by Alex Graves.
 The Thingvellir National Park in Iceland was used as the location for the fight between Brienne and The Hound.
-According Graves, the skeleton fight scene was an homage to Ray Harryhausen's famous stop motion sequence from Jason and the Argonauts.
+According to Graves, the skeleton fight scene was an homage to Ray Harryhausen's famous stop motion sequence from Jason and the Argonauts.

 Reception

 Ratings

 "The Children" was watched by 7.09 million Americans during its premiere hour, a 32% increase from the previous season finale.
 In the United Kingdom, the episode was viewed by 1.850 million viewers, making it the highest-rated broadcast that week.
 It also received 0.085 million timeshift viewers.

 Critical reception

 The episode received universal acclaim.
 All 35 reviews on Rotten Tomatoes were positive, with an average score of 9.5 out of 10.
-The site's consensus reading, "Capping off the best season of Game of Thrones to date, "The Children" provides enough satisfying plot developments for a finale, while its twists and turns leave you wanting more."
+The site's consensus reads, "Capping off the best season of Game of Thrones to date, "The Children" provides enough satisfying plot developments for a finale, while its twists and turns leave you wanting more."

 IGN writer Matt Fowler called it a "strong seasonal send-off with tons of violent twists, and turns."
 Sean T. Collins of Rolling Stone wrote, "Sometimes Game of Thrones is a widescreen epic fantasy, other times it's a small-scale study of violent lives.
 At its best – and "The Children" is certainly this show at its wide and wild best – Game of Thrones is all of these things, simultaneously."
 TVLine named Rory McCann and Gwendoline Christie the "Performers of the Week" for their physical acting in their fight sequence, and wrote that it "was one of the finest examples of the form in recent TV history – absolutely too epic to ignore."